RafRomB/imml/README.md

 Motivation
 ----------

-Real-world multi-modal datasets are often incomplete, leading to a limited performance or failure of conventional multi-modal learning methods.
-Learning from incomplete multi-modal data has seen exponential growth since 2016.
+Learning from incomplete multi-modal data has seen an important growth last years.
+Despite this progress, several limitations still persist.
+The landscape of available methods is fragmented, largely due to the diversity of use cases and data modalities, which complicates both their application and benchmarking.
+Systematic use and comparison of the current methods are often hindered by practical challenges, such as incompatible input data formats and conflicting software dependencies.
+As a result, researchers and practitioners frequently face challenges in choosing a practical method and invest considerable efforts into reconciling codebases, rather than addressing the core scientific questions.
-Despite this growth, **the community still lacks tools that can effectively handle incomplete multi-modal data**.
+This suggests that **the community currently lacks robust and standardized tools to effectively handle incomplete multi-modal data**.

 Key features
 ------------